RoyVoetman/laravel-prefixer/README.md

 ## View and Route prefixes

 There is a convenient shortcut when you want to implement the `ViewPrefix` and the `RoutePrefix` interface.
-You can include the `RoyVoetman\Extras\Contracts\ResponsePrefixes` interface which just extends both interfaces.
+You can include the `RoyVoetman\Prefixer\Contracts\ResponsePrefixes` interface which just extends both interfaces.

 ```php
 /**